Welcome to the documentation of the TagSpaces products as of version 3.

-TagSpaces is an open source, cross-platform, no backend, no login, no cloud personal data manager, and file navigator.
+TagSpaces is an open source, cross-platform, no backend, no login, personal data manager, and file navigator.
 It helps you organize your files, photos and other documents with tags on different platforms and/or devices, according to your own preferences and following your own logic, by using the same smart and friendly interface everywhere.
 The short introductory video below shows TagSpaces in action: